 The streams in the Highwood River and Sheep River basins of Kananaskis County are a bushwhackers paradise, with endless creeks and backcountry to explore.
 Eager fish, rugged mountains, and un-matched Bull Trout fishing make this a great drainage to explore for any type of angler.

 The main stems of the Highwood and Sheep Rivers are no secret.
-They are some of the most well-known and consistent Trout Rivers near Calgary and is heavily fished on the weekends throughout the entire season.
-They are very similar Rivers that originate very close to each other and share many of the same characteristics, one being excellent trout fishing throughout.
-The Sheep flows into the Highwood below High River before join the main stem of the Bow.
+They are some of the most well-known and consistent Trout Rivers near Calgary and are heavily fished on the weekends throughout the entire season.
+They are very similar Rivers that originate very close to each other and share many of the same characteristics, one being excellent trout fishing in their upper reaches.
+The Sheep flows into the Highwood below High River before emptying into the main stem of the Bow.

 The creeks that feed the Highwood and Sheep almost all have good fishing for generally smaller rainbows and cutthroat, although these small creeks often surprise you with larger fish.
 And when you come to that deep, emerald pool, you can count on there being a big, nasty Bull Trout lurking in the depths waiting for its next meal.

 These creeks are typically tumbling mountain streams with endless pools, well spaced riffles and runs, and fun to fish pocket water in between.
 The fish are small and stupid in most cases, however, they can sometimes be quite difficult to catch, because the ultra clear water and tight spaces can make it difficult to cast and not spook the fish, which are holding in water not nearly as deep as in the main stem.
 But on good days, one should expect to have a good shot at fish at pretty much every nice pool they come across.
 And that is when fishing is the most fun.